How to Hit a Draw in Golf?

 • Release: Rotate your forearms to release the clubhead as you get closer to impact.
 After squaring the clubface in relation to the swing path, it is then somewhat closed.

-Step 4: Follow Through is Important in How to Hit Draw in Golf
+Step 4: Follow Through is Important

 Follow-through is the key to becoming a pro at hitting the draw.
 An effective follow-through is necessary to consistently deliver a draw shot.